Recent Blog Articles

 Thinking about holiday gatherings?
 Harvard Health experts weigh in

 Time to stock up on zinc?

 By the way, doctor: Is spirulina good for you?

-Q. I read that spirulina is the next wonder vitamin.
+Q. I haven’t much about spirulina recently.
 What can you tell me about it?

 A. Spirulina — classified as a cyanobacteria, or blue-green algae — has been used for centuries as a food source in other countries.
-Recently, it has experienced a surge in popularity as a dietary supplement.
 Spirulina is available in capsules, tablets, and powder and has been incorporated in certain foods and beverages such as energy bars, popcorn, and smoothies.
-An Internet search returns hundreds of suppliers from around the world promoting its supposed health benefits.
+An Internet search returns hundreds of suppliers from around the world promoting spirulina's supposed health benefits.